Get to the details you need about lending, technology, study space options, working with reserves, and the dozens of other services we provide you.

 Details: Library Use Policy

 Scholarly and Professional

-The UNT Libraries are committed to keeping you informed on issues related to copyright, author rights, licensing, and other intellectual property issues that affect our academic community.
-Find out more about our service offerings in this area.
-See Also:
+The UNT Libraries are committed to keeping patrons informed on issues related to copyright, author rights, licensing, fair use and other intellectual property issues that affect our academic community.
+Contact our Copyright Advisory Services staff to schedule consultations or presentations for your group.

 The Scholarly Open Access E-journal Support service will provide hosting and consultation support to the UNT departments and faculty who are interested in producing their own online open access scholarly journal.

 - Consultations on scholarly publishing projects and on navigating the changing world of academic publishing